 There have also been significant and ongoing changes to the legislative regime under which such operations are regulated by the Environment Agency.

 The Environment Agency recognises that commercial scale aerobic treatment and composting is not inherently a low risk activity.
 It has the potential to impact upon amenity, health, and the environment when facilities are poorly planned and operated.
 The Environment Agency has developed this technical guidance document on aerobic treatment and composting operations for source segregated biowastes.
-It will provideIt will provide new best practice guidance to assist in the development, delivery, operation and regulation of aerobic treatment and composting processes and installations, including:
+It will provide new best practice guidance to assist in the development, delivery, operation and regulation of aerobic treatment and composting processes and installations, including:

-The fundamental controls and parameters, including windrow height, temperature, moisture and C:N ratio, for adequate aerobic treatment;
+the fundamental controls and parameters, including windrow height, temperature, moisture and carbon to nitrogen ratio (C:N), for adequate aerobic treatment;

 defining the different types of processes available and identifying the suitability of each process in relation to infrastructure standards, waste types and potential environmental impacts;